-As a reminder, masks are required for students and staff on this campus.
+As a reminder, masks are required for students and staff on this campus and in our district.
 Please ensure that your child is entering our building with a mask and keeping up with their mask at dismissal.
-Our morning arrival staff have reported that we have several students who are continuing to come to the entrydoors without a mask.
 As COVID cases continue to rise in Dallas County, we ask that you do your part to help us keep your child and others safe.
 We are looking forward to another great month at Marsalis!
 Please let us know if you have any questions.

 ARRIVAL AND DISMISSAL REMINDERS

 - Our school opens at 7:20 a.m.
 Only bus riders and PK3 students need to enter at the Scottsboro (bus lane) door.
 All other students must enter at the front entrance.